owenhaedrich/mini-game-collection/README.md

 # DevCon #2 How To
 ## Initial Setup: Fork
 Teams will need to create a fork of the repository under one team member's account.
-That team member should then add all team members as collaboratos to the forked repository.
+That team member should then add all team members as collaborators to the forked repository.
 The team will then be able to edit the repository.

 ## Project Navigation
-It is expected that teams will review the [Wiki](https://github.com/MohawkRaphaelT/mini-game-collection/wiki) for information about the project such as configuration, restrictions, templates, and scripts.
+It is expected that teams will review the [Wiki](https://github.com/MohawkRaphaelT/mini-game-collection/wiki) for information about the project such as project configuration, workflow restrictions, scene templates, and scripting, and inputs.

-## Scripting
-You can review the Wiki [4.
-Mini Game Scripts](https://github.com/MohawkRaphaelT/mini-game-collection/wiki/4.-Mini-Game-Scripts) for more information on how to use the scripts provided.

 ## Contribute: Pull Request
 Ensure the mini game has been created using the guidelines in the [Wiki](https://github.com/MohawkRaphaelT/mini-game-collection/wiki).
 Once ready, one team member can create a Pull Request to ask that the repository owner pull their changes in.
 When creating a repository, please target the `Games20XX` branch rather than `main`.